josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/🦑_Krakens_Against_Spycops/🏏_where_have_all_the_linesmen_gone.md

 We would want facts.

-Depending on the particular conduct, duration, effects and statutory ingredients, we might ask about harassment.
+Depending on the particular conduct, duration, effects and statutory ingredients, we might ask about harassment, stalking, sexual offences, controlling or coercive behaviour, civil wrongs or human-rights violations.

-Stalking.

-Sexual offences.

-Controlling or coercive behaviour.

-Other civil or human-rights wrongs.

-We would ask what he did, how often, why, what effect it had, what information he withheld, whether he exploited her vulnerabilities, whether he monitored or manipulated her, and what she understood was happening.

-The Home Office's own statutory guidance on controlling or coercive behaviour tells investigators to examine **context**, relationship history, perpetrator tactics, harm and cumulative impact.
-The offence under section 76 of the Serious Crime Act 2015 requires repeated or continuous controlling or coercive behaviour between personally connected people, a serious effect on the victim, and knowledge or constructive knowledge of that effect.

-So:

-**lying to somebody about who you are is not automatically the offence of controlling or coercive behaviour.**

-Nor does every deceptive sexual relationship automatically become a sexual offence.
+The point is not that every deceptive intimate relationship automatically commits one of those offences.

-But elaborate deception inside an intimate relationship is not some legally irrelevant mist simply because deception exists elsewhere in ordinary human life.

-The surrounding pattern matters.

-And the statutory guidance expressly recognises sexual coercion and abuse as behaviours that can form part of controlling or coercive behaviour.
+It does not.

+The offence of controlling or coercive behaviour, for example, has specific statutory ingredients.
+Deception alone does not satisfy them.

-The relevant question is therefore not:
+The useful question is more basic:

-> **Does false identity automatically equal offence X?**

-It is:

 > **Why would the presence of an authorised undercover deployment make us less curious about potentially abusive patterns of conduct rather than more curious?**